open-sdg/open-sdg/docs/indicator-configuration.md

 ### progress_status

 **_Required_**: This setting is used to specify the status of the indicator's progress.
-This is displayed on the goal pages and indicator pages.
+This is displayed on the indicator pages.
+You can also display this on goal pages by setting your goal layout to "goal-with-progress" (this can be done in the [`create_goals` site configuration setting](configuration.md#create_goals)).

 ```nohighlight
 progress_status: target_achieved
 ```

 Options out-of-the-box are:

 * not_available
 * challenges_remain
 * approaching_target